 Some of our favorite dining isn’t even in the Disney theme parks or Disney Springs — it’s in the resorts.
 But which is on top?
 That’s the (basically impossible) question we’re asking today!

-We’ve compiled a list of the Disney Resort table service restaurants (that are on the Disney Dining Plan) and ranked them from worst to best.
+We’ve compiled a list of the Disney Resort table service restaurants and ranked them from worst to best.
 We’re factoring in restaurant ambiance, location, and, of course, FOOD.

 This is one of the hardest things we’ve ever done, and we only have ourselves to blame.